danieldkim/charlotte/README.md

   * **versionExceptions** - an array of version strings that should be *not* be cleared.

+* `removeFromFileCache(paths, callback)` - removes only certain files from the file cache.  pass an array of file paths in the `paths` argument.  use the path that is logged to the console when a file is downloaded (look for log lines that say "Downloaded file: /path/to/myfile.js").  you can also see the full path to a file through different simulator/device-specific means.  for instance you can use the XCode Organizer to browse the filesystem for an app installed on an iphone (the full path to the file would include every component of the path under the Documents directory).  this function is useful when debugging on a device and versioning is on.  you can make changes to just a few files on the server, delete them from the file cache, restart your app, and charlotte will download the missing files (for changes that are confined to templates and for purely additive css changes it should be sufficient to clear the RAM cache and reload the page vs. restarting the app entirely).

 * `clearRamCache(options)` - clears the RAM cache for a particular `rootUrl` (including the temp cache). options are the same as those for `clearFileCache()`. this method is mainly used internally to clear the RAM